zackw/infinitestimal/README.md

    It is no longer possible to configure the library to not use setjmp and longjmp.

+ - The `ITEST_FPRINTF`, `ITEST_FLOAT`, and `ITEST_FLOAT_FMT` macros
+   have been removed.  fprintf, double, and "%g" are used unconditionally.
+A more flexible (per-callsite instead of per-build) way to vary the type of the EXP and GOT arguments to `ITEST_ASSERT_IN_RANGE` may be added in the future.

 A proper manual will be written Real Soon Now.

 ## Licensing